all-in-one-of/snippets/HOU_DOP_FLIP.md

  # Dop import
  -`Particle Fluid Surface` - limit refinment if unstable. / Change surfacing > surface output > from surfacepolygons to SUrface VDB !!
+For emitting large numbers of particles, the Volume Source DOP can be much faster than the Particle Fluid Emitter DOP.
 # Vex
 `i@stopped`   - You can stop the particles in a flip sim with